ivirshup/anndata-paper/paper.md

 >   * This would include at least idea of on-disk representation
 > * Benchmarks?

-A conflict in saving datasets and their annotations has been standards vs. ease of use.
-In the R ecosystem, ease of use has taken precidence.
-Objects are serialized and written to disk.
-This is problematic since that data cannot be read by another tool, and may become inaccessible even after software updates.
-If one chooses to use standard formats to represent all elements of a dataset, a set of standards has to be chosen.
-T

 <!--
 I think a big part of the value proposition of AnnData is that the representation works well with the kinds of operations we want to do with single cell data.